Baltimore Lawyers Help Paralysis Victims

 Common Causes of Paralysis From Medical Malpractice

 The delicate nature of the human spine makes it highly susceptible to injury.
 Doctors who must perform medical procedures on or near the spine can cause injury even when they deliver a superior standard of care.
-Schochor and Staton, P.A. has the medical knowledge and resources to identify when an injury is caused by medical negligence, such as:
+Schochor, Staton, Goldberg and Cardea, P.A. has the medical knowledge and resources to identify when an injury is caused by medical negligence, such as:

 - From childbirth: Infants can sustain brachial plexus injuries when doctors exert an unnecessary degree of force during a difficult delivery process.
 The infant is subsequently born with a malfunctioning arm.